mpahlevi64/LowLevelBanana/README.md

 [**Download the Inference Results on HuggingFace**](https://huggingface.co/datasets/jlongzuo/LowLevelEval)

 ## 💻 Evaluation Code
-[2025/12/13 updated] After downloading the inference results of Nano Banana Pro for each dataset from [HuggingFace](https://huggingface.co/datasets/jlongzuo/LowLevelEval), you can use the evaluation code provided for each task to obtain quantitative results.
+After downloading the inference results of Nano Banana Pro for each dataset from [HuggingFace](https://huggingface.co/datasets/jlongzuo/LowLevelEval), you can use the evaluation code provided for each task to obtain quantitative results.
 Please refer to the [eval](https://github.com/Zplusdragon/LowLevelBanana/tree/main/eval) folder.

 ## 🔗 Citation